voicelessreason/warlightBot/README.txt

 /*~~~~~~~~~~~~~~~~~~~~~~~~~~~~*/

 This is an AI bot designed to play Warlight (an online adaptation of the game Risk).
 There are six classes.
-The bots main logic (strategy) is implemented within the "Bot.cpp" file.
+The bots main logic (strategy) is implemented within the "Bot.cpp" file, and the main function is located in main.cpp.

+My bot is built upon a starter bot template designed by MasterJos (Parser.cpp, Region.cpp, SuperRegion.cpp, Main.cpp)

-The main strategy involves a function which weights the desirability of each move against the feasibility of that move being successful.
+The main strategy involves a function which weighs the desirability of each move against the feasibility of that move being successful.
 This function is responsible for deciding where to allocate troops and which attacks to make.